harrislam1/harrislam1/README.md

 Most of my data work involves Python and SQL.

+I have helped other people with their C and R assignments as well.

 I use CodeWars and Project Euler to improve my coding skills.

 I'm looking to collaborate on data engineering and